If you’re an internet service provider, you’ve likely heard of TR-069 or use a hardware solution that leverages TR-069 protocols.

-We’ve worked with a countless ISPs who’ve implemented TR-069 into their organizations only to find that the diagnostics provided aren’t as in-depth as they were expecting and didn’t actually help their support teams on home network related calls as much as they’d hoped.
+We’ve worked with a countless ISPs who’ve deployed TR-069-enabled hardware to their subscribers only to find that the diagnostics provided aren’t as in-depth as they were expecting and didn’t actually help their support teams on home network related calls as much as they’d hoped.

 So, we wanted to share some of the top reasons these companies identified for either wanting to switch from TR-069 to a more holistic network diagnostics solution or use both RouteThis and TR-069 in tandem.

 3 Reasons TR-069 may not be the right diagnostic solution for your support team